Reviewed By

 Dependency and Indemnity Compensation amounts for dependent children when the surviving spouse is also eligible for DIC include:

 Dependency and Indemnity Compensation is also available for dependent children when the veteran does not have a surviving spouse eligible for DIC.
 The amounts for the dependent children vary based on which child is applying.
-For example, the veteran’s first dependent child receives more ($680.94 per month) from the VA than the second dependent child does ($489.79), and the second receives more than the third ($426.09), and so on.
+For example, the veteran’s first dependent child receives $697.96 per month.
+The second dependent child receives $502.04, and the third receives $436.74, and so on.

 VA Survivors Pension for Mesothelioma